linwang6/CAML/README.md

 (CT: Cellular Tumor IT: Infiltrating Tumor MVP: Microvascular proliferation LE: Leading Edge PAN: Pseudopalisading cells)

-We found that mGSCs are enriched in hypoxic regions, while the PGSCs are enriched in the tumor’s leading edge.
+We found that mGSCs are enriched in hypoxic regions, while the pGSCs are enriched in the tumor’s leading edge.

 ## Contact